-Malcolm X as he officially wanted to be called was a black American nationalist, human rights activist and religious leader who was assassinated on February 21, 1965 at the age of 39.
+Malcolm X as he officially wanted to be called was a black American nationalist, human rights activist, and religious leader who fought for the emancipation of black Americans.

 Below are some of the witty, realistic, brilliant and lovable quotes of this fire-brand:

 1. Education is our passport to the future, for tomorrow belongs to those who prepare for it today.

 2. It is criminal to teach a man not to defend himself when he is the constant victim of brutal attacks.
 It is legal and lawful to own a shotgun or a rifle.
 We believe in obeying the law.

 3. Nobody can give you freedom.
 Nobody can give you equality or justice or anything.
 If you’re a man, you take it.

 4. You can’t separate peace from freedom because no one can be at peace unless he has his freedom.